 For example: let’s say you want to allow only people with an email from domain acmecompany.com.
-Adding acmecompany.com to the Whitelist means anyone with an email address from acmecompany.com can register, but people with addresses on any other domain will not be able to proceed with registration.
-Conversely, adding acmecompany.com to the Blacklist means anyone with an email address from acmecompany.com will not be able to register, but people with addresses on any other domain will be able to proceed with registration.
+Adding acmecompany.com to the Allowlist means anyone with an email address from acmecompany.com can register, but people with addresses on any other domain will not be able to proceed with registration.
+Conversely, adding acmecompany.com to the Blocklist means anyone with an email address from acmecompany.com will not be able to register, but people with addresses on any other domain will be able to proceed with registration.

 Use this Feature